Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have exhibited remarkable capabilities across various domains, including long-text understanding, reasoning, and text generation \cite{devlin2019bert, radford2019language, brown2020language, raffel2023exploring}.
-Benefiting from large-scale text corpora mined from the web, LLMs can absorb and capture vast quantities of knowledge about the world for decision-making.
-Recent research has shown that LLMs can interactively make decisions through zero-shot or few-shot example prompting to solve embodied tasks \cite{Firoozi2023FoundationMI} via chain-of-thought (CoT) \cite{wei2023chainofthought} or tree-of-thought \cite{yao2023tree} planning.
-However, LLMs perform planning only using their internal knowledge, which is often not grounded in the physical world due to the lack of task-specific knowledge of complex embodied agents.
-Such a problem can lead to fact hallucination and nonsensical instruction interpretation issues in reasoning \cite{ahn2022i}.
-To prevent LLMs from outputting infeasible plans in embodied tasks, existing methods mostly design a closed-loop framework for the interaction process with feedback.
-Specifically, one line of research adopts \emph{self-reflection} by performing self-evaluation by LLMs to improve the plan generation of LLM planner \cite{shinn2023reflexion, yao2023react,hao2023reasoning,liu2023RAFA}; and the other works perform \emph{physical verification} by using feedback of the external environment to dynamically replan depending on unexpected feedback \cite{huang2022Monologue,song2023llmplanner}.
-Nevertheless, these feedback is often sparse or designed heuristically, a more principled feedback mechanism for LLM-based embodied task planning is still lacking.
+Benefiting from large-scale text corpora from the web \citep{devlin2019bert, radford2019language, brown2020language, raffel2023exploring}, LLMs absorb vast world knowledge for decision-making.
+Recent research \citep{Firoozi2023FoundationMI, yao2023react, song2023llmplanner} has shown that LLMs can perform planning and solve embodied tasks using zero-shot or few-shot example prompting, based on a closed-loop framework to refine LLM outputs through feedback.
+Existing methods that design a closed-loop framework can be roughly divided into two lines.
+Specifically, one line of research adopts \emph{self-reflection} by performing self-evaluation by LLMs to improve the plan generation of LLM planner \citep{shinn2023reflexion, yao2023react,hao2023reasoning,liu2023RAFA}; and the other works perform \emph{physical verification} by using feedback from the external environment to dynamically replan depending on unexpected feedback \citep{huang2022Monologue,song2023llmplanner}.
+Despite these efforts, the feedback is often sparse or heuristic, and a more principled feedback mechanism for LLM-based embodied task planning is still lacking.